 I have a habit, for years now, of “carrying” the presentation through multi-digital tools.
 I always send it to my email, upload it to my Google Drive, and copy it to a disc-on-key.
-I know a disc-on-key is a bit old-fashioned technology, but it usually works when there’s a problem when signing in to my email account or when there’s no internet connection in the lecture room.
+Yes, I know that a disc-on-key is a bit old-fashioned technology.
+But it usually works when there’s a problem when signing in to my email account or when there’s no internet connection in the lecture room.
 I always carry a spare copy.
 This way, I can be relaxed and focus on the important thing — delivering the presentation.

 You are organizing an event and the speaker calls it off at the last minute.

 You have planned the event for months or weeks.
-You’ve tied all its parts to an amazing event.
-You’ve published it.
+Tied all its parts to an amazing event.
+Published it.
 You have registrants.

 But at the last minute, one of the speakers falls ill and has to cancel.
 What you should do?